 provide for the safe and orderly movement of traffic, the municipality local

-government is authorized to construct, or have constructed, said improvements
+government is authorized to construct, or have constructed, said

-approved by the Department of Transportation.
+and be approved by the Department of Transportation.

 (e) Authorization to Participate in Project Additions. - Pursuant to an agreement with the Department of Transportation, a county or municipality may reimburse the Department of Transportation for the cost of all improvements, including additional right-of-way, for a street or highway improvement projects approved by the Board of Transportation under G.S.
 143B-350(f)(4), that are in addition to those improvements that the Department of Transportation would normally include in the project.

-(e1) Reimbursement Procedure.
+(e1) Reimbursement Procedure. - Upon

-Transportation shall allow the
+shall allow the

-municipality local government a
+municipality local government a period of not

-local government any interest during the initial three years.
+government any interest during the initial three years.

 (f) Report to General Assembly. - The Department shall report in writing, on a monthly basis, to the Joint Legislative Commission on Governmental Operations on all agreements entered into between counties, municipalities and the Department of Transportation.
 The report shall state in summary form the contents of such agreements.

 Government Acquisition of Rights-of-Way. - In the acquisition of rights-of-way